June is Garage Door Safety Month, so we thought we would share an issue that came up recently in the United States regarding garage door security.

 The use of a zip-tie or removal of the emergency release rope is a safety hazard, and doing so is contrary to federal safety standards.
 Following unsafe advice such as this could result in serious injury to a child, adult, or pet.

-Break-ins via the garage are very rare in our area, however if you are concerned and want more information regarding garage door security, the IDA released a checklist to address garage door safety and security which you can access here.
+Break-ins via the garage are very rare in our area, however if you are concerned and want more information regarding garage door security, contact us.
 For more safety tips, you can also read our article: 10 Things You Need to Know About Garage Door Safety.